aplteam/MarkAPL/Files/LeanPubExtensions.md

 : Distinct message types combined with icons for various purposes.

-Starting from version 3.6, MarkAPL has incorporated support for LeanPub extensions, enhancing Markdown with proper markup in both MarkAPL style sheets.
+Starting from version 3.6, `MarkAPL` has incorporated support for LeanPub extensions, enhancing Markdown with proper markup in all `MarkAPL` style sheets.

 Let's explore these extensions in detail.